Manta-Network/manta-fp-contracts/README.md

 ## 1.Finality Provider Contracts for layer2

-l2fp-contracts is a suite of contracts designed for managing nodes and verifying BLS signatures within a Layer 2 fast finality network.
+manta-fp-contracts is a suite of contracts designed for managing nodes and verifying BLS signatures within a Layer 2 fast finality network.
 It aggregates signature verifications from Finality Providers in the Babylon and Symbiotic networks to ensure the network's finality.

 ## 2.Usage